 In response, Collum said that the Village would link to a University-operated complaint form for South Orange residents to report student non-compliance off-campus, which can carry hefty penalties.

-Reporting by The Setonian discovered that Seton Hall planned to administer fines of as much as $1,000 to non-compliant students that live off-campus and would rely heavily on the SOPD to enforce compliance outside of the University’s gates.
+Reporting by The Setonian discovered that Seton Hall planned to administer fines of as much as $1,000 to non-compliant students that live off-campus and would rely heavily on the SOPD to enforce coronavirus restrictions outside of the University’s gates.

 “The off-campus activities with large gatherings are of grave concern to the Village and the police department, first and foremost, wants people to comply,” Collum said.
 “We don’t want to use the enforcement arm of the police department.
 We are just looking for compliance.”